open-metadata/docs-v1/README.md

 #### Attributes -

 1. srNumber (type - Number)
-   It is the step number and the code chunk number you want to highlight for the given information.
+   It is the code info number and the corresponding code block number you want to highlight for the given information.

 **Note: srNumber is also a unique id to identify a code block.
 Make sure that you have srNumber values unique on a single page.
 That is even if multiple codePreview components are used in a page, the srNumbers should all be unique and should not repeat on a single page.**